afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/BatteryMonitor/BatteryMonitor_en.md

 This subsystem is for **battery-operated** systems, only.

+**Warning**:
+this subsystem is designed to work with batteries below 5 volts ("1S" Lithium-Polymer or LiPo batteries).
+Higher voltages may damage your DevKit board.

 ## Purpose

 The purpose of this subsystem is to provide an estimation of how much battery charge is left, so the user knows when to plug the charging cable in.
 The battery level is a percentage of charge left in the range 0% to 100% (also known as "state of charge" or "SoC").
 Battery level is known to the hosting PC through Bluetooth Low Energy.

-There are two alternative implementations to choose from:
+There are some **alternate implementations** to choose from:

-- Battery monitor: recommended since it avoids excessive battery drainage.
-- Simple voltage divider: can be found in some ESP32 DevKit boards as a built-in feature.
-It drains current at all times.
+- *Simple voltage divider*: can be found in some ESP32 DevKit boards as a built-in feature.
+  Because it constantly drains current, it is not advised.
+- *Battery monitor*: avoids battery drainage thanks to additional on/off circuitry.
+- *External "fuel gauge" chip*: provides state-of-the-art SoC.

-## Limitations
+## Limitations of a simple voltage divider or a battery monitor

-Please, be aware that **accurate battery SoC can not be achieved** in this project (nor in most home-made electronics).
+**Accurate battery SoC cannot be achieved** in this project (or in most home-made electronics) using these implementations.
 SoC estimation is harder than you may think.
 For SoC, consumer electronics use a combination of complex circuitry, factory measurements and software (even Artificial Intelligence).
 This is out of scope for a home-made project.